GoogleCloudPlatform/cloud-sql-iam-db-authn-groups/README.md

 # Cloud SQL IAM Database Authentication for Groups
-**Note:** This is not an officially supported Google product.
+**Note:** This project is experimental and is not an officially supported Google product.

-A self-deployed service that provides support for managing [Cloud SQL IAM Database Authentication](https://cloud.google.com/sql/docs/mysql/authentication) for groups.
+This project is a self-deployed service that provides support for managing [Cloud SQL IAM Database Authentication](https://cloud.google.com/sql/docs/mysql/authentication) for groups.
 This service leverages [Cloud Run](https://cloud.google.com/run), [Cloud Scheduler](https://cloud.google.com/scheduler), and the [Cloud SQL Python Connector](https://github.com/googlecloudplatform/cloud-sql-python-connector) to consistently update and sync Cloud SQL instances based on IAM groups.
-It can create missing database IAM users, GRANT roles to database IAM users based on their IAM groups, and REVOKE roles from database IAM users no longer in IAM groups.
+It will create missing database IAM users, GRANT roles to database IAM users based on their IAM groups, and REVOKE roles from database IAM users no longer in IAM groups.

 ## Supported Databases
 Currently only **MySQL 8.0** databases are supported.

-## Overview of Service
+## Overview
 The Cloud SQL IAM Database Authentication for Groups service at an overview is made of Cloud Scheduler Job(s) and Cloud Run instance(s).

 The Cloud Scheduler Job(s) are configured to run on the interval of your choosing (every 10 mins, 1 hour, daily etc.) When ran, the Cloud Scheduler calls the IAM Database Authentication for Groups Cloud Run service, passing in the configured request body from the scheduler, which contains parameters that tell the service which IAM groups and which Cloud SQL instances to sync and manage.